daehkim/pair-trading/README.md

 ## Performance Evaluation and Conclusion
-The following table gives some performance metrics of strategies with Linear Regression and Online Linear Regression (Kalman Filter):
+The following table gives some performance metrics of strategies with Linear Regression and Online Linear Regression (Kalman Filter).
+Note that those metrics are evaluated only through testing period, which is from 2016-01-04 to 2019-12-31, to be more represensitive.
 | Metric | Linear Regression | Kalman Filter |
 | --- | --- | --- |
 | Maximum Drawdown | -16.2044% | -3.6690% |